motaylormo/42-Intermediate-Exam/gold_gain/mine/NOTES.md

 ```
 correct return = 23
 ```
-Max possible gold for each point
+Max possible gold for each point.
+From the left column, 23 is max.
 {
 	{ 13, 10, 3 },
 	{ 17, 12, 8 },